LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/require-modules.rst

    `W3 schools <https://www.w3schools.com/nodejs/ref_modules.asp>`__ provides a
    convenient list of the Core Node modules.

-If Node does find the requested module after checking Core, it looks to the `NPM registry <https://docs.npmjs.com/about-npm/>`__, which contains hundreds of thousands of free code packages for developers.
+If Node does not find the requested module after checking Core, it looks to the `NPM registry <https://docs.npmjs.com/about-npm/>`__, which contains hundreds of thousands of free code packages for developers.